tanin47/thai-breakiterator/README.md

 A better ThaiBreakIterator implemented with a dynamic programming approach, which is easier to customize rules.

-Please see `changelog` for recent updates.
+Please see `CHANGELOG.md` for recent updates.

 How to use it